mheap/nexmo-developer/_use_cases/en/retrieve-conversation-details.md

 So, if you are ready to continue...

-## Create a Nexmo Application
+## Create a Vonage Application

-First you will need to create a Nexmo Application if you have not already done so:
+First you will need to create a Vonage Application if you have not already done so:

 ``` bash
 nexmo app:create "Conversation App" http://demo.ngrok.io/webhooks/answer http://demo.ngrok.io/webhooks/event --keyfile private.key